dsebastien/obsidian-publisher/README.md

     - Ghost
       - Use Ghost Images API?
     - How to handle image captions?
+- Embedded Tweets
+  - Convert to the target platform's syntax (if any)
+- Embedded YouTube Videos
+- Embedded Github Gists
 - SEO metadata
   - TODO
 - Validations